jnwillits/The-Flashcard-Project/README.md

 ## About the Author

-Links and a bit more about Jeffrey Willits are available at [jnwillits.com](https://jnwillits.com/).
+Links and more about Jeffrey Willits are available at [jnwillits.com](https://jnwillits.com/).

 ## With The Flashcard Project you can…